 I love a good tweet as much as the next guy.
 I appreciate the renewed relationships social media has afforded across state and national lines.
 But, we are citizens of heaven (Phil 3.20) and how we communicate in heaven informs how we communicate on earth.

 Jesus provided the means by which we handle interpersonal conflict in the church.
-If we are offended and cannot graciously overlook the offense (1 Pt 4.8), then we go to our brother (Mt 16.15).
+If we are offended and cannot graciously overlook the offense (1 Pt 4.8) then we are to go to our brother (Mt 16.15).
 We do not rush to Facebook to talk about him without really talking about him.
 We talk to him because we love him.
 The world is ruthless, vindictive, passive-aggressive and shameful.
 The church is anything but those things; therefore, Christians are not to update statuses the way the world does.

 Jesus continued that even unresolved conflict is still handled within the merciful confines of the church (Mt 16.16-18).
 Christians should never assume the liberty, especially in the name of God, to publicly shame one another before the world.
 We do not want to give the world any more fodder by becoming a slanderer (Col 3.8; 1 Pt 2.1).
 Satan is the slanderer and accuser; and we want nothing to do with being like him.
 Therefore, we keep the circle as small as possible as long as possible.